mraysmit/p2pjava/docs/P2P-Java Bootstrap Guide.md

 ## Conclusion

 The bootstrap system provides a flexible and powerful way to configure and start the P2P system.
-By using the configuration management, health checks, and dependency management features, you can ensure that your P2P system starts correctly and remains healthy.
+By using the configuration management, health checks, dependency management, and graceful shutdown features, you can ensure that your P2P system starts correctly, remains healthy, and shuts down properly when needed.